 Oh, the straw house.
-No one is surprised when the Wolf is able to blow it down with a single blow.
+No one is surprised when the Wolf is able to blow it down with a single puff.
 A sneeze could have brought that house down.
 But straw doesn’t make a bad house.
-Despite her best attempt “to build an environmentally friendly house,” Siu failed to use straw in a way that also makes a sturdy house.
+Despite her best attempt “to build an environmentally friendly house,” Siu failed to use straw in a way that would make her house sturdy.

-Straw homes have been built across the country for centuries.
-My grandmother was born in a straw bale home in northern South Dakota, a place known for howling winds and blizzards and sub-zero temperatures in the winter, as well as hot, blistering summers with days over 100 degrees.
-When the plains states were first being settled, straw bale homes and dug-ins (houses actually dug into the ground), were common due to the abundance of the resources necessary to build them: straw for the main structure and clay and mud to coat the walls.
+Straw has been used to build homes for centuries.
+My grandmother was born in a straw bale home in northern South Dakota, a place known for howling winds and blizzards in the winter, as well as hot, blistering summers with days over 100 degrees.
+When the plains states were settled, straw bale homes and dug-ins (houses actually dug into the ground), were common due to the abundance of the resources necessary to build them: straw for the main structure and clay and mud to coat the walls.

-The thicker walls provide a different look than standard framing, with deeper set windows and doors, and provide you the opportunity to use some natural materials for the finishing as well.
-Stucco and plaster are popular choices, or you can blend standard framing with the straw bale to allow drywall to be installed inside, giving you the ability to paint the inside of a straw bale home if you prefer.
+The thicker walls provide a different aesthetic than standard framing, with deep-set windows and doors.
+They also provide the opportunity to use natural materials, like stucco or other plaster, for the finishing.
+You can even blend standard framing with the straw bale to install drywall inside, giving you the ability to use paint if you want.

-When the second pig set out to build a house out of sticks, I had something like this in mind, which doesn’t exactly elicit confidence as far as its ability to hold up to anything.
+When the second pig set out to build a house out of sticks, I had something like this in mind, which doesn’t exactly elicit confidence in its ability to hold up to anything.
 While it is possible to build something sturdy from those sticks, most people (or pigs) probably don’t have the time or luxury to do something quite as laborious.

 Of the three choices from the story, brick is the strongest material the pig siblings used.
-It is also the most energy-intensive to make, considering you’re taking combinations of clay, sand, and lime and adding energy in the form of heat to harden the blocks.
+It is also the most energy-intensive to make, considering you’re taking combinations of clay, sand, and lime and baking them.
 They can be air- or kiln-dried, but in either case, a lot of heat has to get into the material to make it suitable for building.

 The traditional way to make bricks or earth blocks is by forming the blocks and leaving them in the sun.
 If the site where you’re building has access to some good clay and sand, these earth blocks could be a good choice for building your home.
 They won’t give you that traditional brick look, but they will make a strong and comfortable home.
-And as the story shows, bricks make for the strongest house.

 Three Little Pigs, presented by ZACH Theatre at the Kleberg Stage, will run from February 27-April 25, 2015.
 Each weekend of the show from March 28-April 25, ZACH will host petting zoos before the weekend shows.
 Tickets are available at zachtheatre.org and by phone at (512)-476-0541.